blazewebart/ethereum-metamask-jquery-php-web3/README.md

 # p.s

-This is simple logic to start deep dive in this crypto world, if you have questions please ask)
+This is simple logic to start deep dive in this crypto world, if you have questions please ask) info@blazewebart.pro

 Thanks a lot, Konstantin)